-With the exception noted in the next paragraph, a favorable vote of two-thirds of the entire membership of the Council, taken in accordance with the provisions of Section 4 of this Article, shall be necessary to authorize any statement in the name of the Society with respect to such matters.
-With the exception noted in the next paragraph, such a vote may be taken only if written notice shall have been given to the Secretary by the proposer of any such resolution not later than one month prior to the Council meeting at which the matter is to be presented, and the vote shall be taken not earlier than one month after the resolution has been discussed by the Council.
+With the exception noted in the next paragraph, a favorable vote of two-thirds of the entire membership of the Council, taken in accordance with the provisions of a vote by roll call as specified in Section 4 of this Article, shall be necessary to authorize any statement in the name of the Society with respect to such matters.
+With the exception noted in the next paragraph, such a vote may be taken only if written notice shall have been given to the secretary by the proposer of any such resolution not later than one month prior to the Council meeting at which the matter is to be presented; and the vote shall be taken not earlier than one month after the resolution has been discussed by the Council.

-If, at a meeting of the Council, there are present members having a total of twelve votes, as defined in Section 4 of this Article, then the prior notification to the Secretary may be waived by unanimous consent.
+If, at a meeting of the Council, there are present members having a total of twelve votes, as specified for a vote by roll call in Section 4 of this Article, then the prior notification to the secretary may be waived by unanimous consent.
 In such a case, a unanimous favorable vote by those present shall empower the Council to speak in the name of the Society.

-The Council may also refer the matter to a referendum mail vote of the entire membership of the Society, and shall make such reference if a referendum is requested, prior to final action by the Council, by two hundred or more members.
+The Council may also refer the matter to a referendum by mail of the entire membership of the Society, and shall make such reference if a referendum is requested, prior to final action by the Council, by two hundred or more members.
 The taking of a referendum shall act as a stay upon Council action until the votes have been canvassed, and thereafter no action may be taken by the Council except in accordance with a plurality of the votes cast in the referendum.